ktafteh/ktafteh.github.io/README.md

 # Keywan

-KeywanTafteh.com is a website build for an artist based in San Diego, California displaying images and other personal content.
+KeywanTafteh.com is a website build for an artist based in Los Angeles, California displaying images and other personal content.

 ## To View